Navigation :

 jGraphViz is currently experimental, and is only tested on GNU/Linux (Ubuntu 8.04).
 Graphviz must already be installed on the system; in future we aim to remove the external dependency on libgv, and package everything directly in the plugin.

 To build the native component of jgraphviz, you must run the provided configure and make scripts.
-The standard libgv_java.so is not compatible due to a problem with the automatically generated bindings.
+The standard libgv_java.so is not compatible due to a problem with the package of the automatically generated bindings.

 jGraphViz is licenced under the Common Public Licence version 1.0.